 Driving records are available via state DMVs in the form of a Motor Vehicle Record (MVR), which insurance companies access when you get a quote or renew your policy.
 If you’ve recently gotten a ticket, been in an accident, or had your insurance rates increase, it might be worth checking your own MVR for errors and to see how long your offenses will continue to affect you.
 Most state DMVs allow you to request your own MVR on their website for a small fee.

-Cleaning up your record using traffic school is also a good way to prevent more serious consequences in the future, like having your license suspended.
-Plus, for certain insurers and states, points or tickets can disqualify you from a good driver discount, so taking traffic school to erase points might allow you to keep or get this discount, too.
+With certain insurers and states, points or tickets can also disqualify you from a good driver discount.
+So, attending traffic school to erase points might allow you to keep or get this discount, too.

-Finally, if you don’t have a clean driving record, keeping track of when offenses fall off your record and getting new quotes for insurance after your record improves can help you save on auto insurance coverage.
+If you don’t have a clean driving record, keeping track of when offenses fall off your record and getting new quotes for insurance after your record improves can help you save on auto insurance coverage.
+You can usually check your driving record on your state DMV’s website, or you can request an official copy in the mail.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.